vncsmyrnk/shell-utils/README.md

          # starting with "help" will be printed if present on the script
 ```

-The `util` command accepts a name argument, representing the script to execute from `$HOME/.config/util/scripts`.
-Any additional arguments are seamlessly passed to the specified script.
+All the arguments represent the path to script to be executed from `$HOME/.config/util/scripts` without directory separators, like a CLI application.
+Additional arguments after the path is matched are seamlessly passed to the specified script.

 ```sh
 \. <(util cat setup-zsh)       # sources rc files at `$HOME/.config/util/setup` for zsh